Cowboy: Popular image

 Heather Cox Richardson argues for a political dimension to the original cowboy image in the 1870s and 1880s:The timing of the cattle industry's growth meant that cowboy imagery grew to have extraordinary power.
 Entangled in the vicious politics of the postwar years, Democrats, especially those in the old Confederacy, imagined the West as a land untouched by Republican politicians they hated.
 They developed an image of the cowboys as men who worked hard, played hard, lived by a code of honor, protected themselves, and asked nothing of the government.
 In the hands of Democratic newspaper editors, the realities of cowboy life -- the poverty, the danger, the debilitating hours -- became romantic.
 Cowboys embodied virtues Democrats believed Republicans were destroying by creating a behemoth government catering to lazy ex-slaves.
 By the 1860s, cattle drives were a feature of the plains landscape, and Democrats had made cowboys a symbol of rugged individual independence, something they insisted Republicans were destroying.

 The traditions of the working cowboy were further etched into the minds of the general public with the development of Wild West shows in the late 19th and early 20th centuries, which showcased and romanticized the life of both cowboys and Native Americans.
 Beginning in the 1920s and continuing to the present day, Western films popularized the cowboy lifestyle but also formed persistent stereotypes.
 In some cases, the cowboy and the violent gunslinger are often associated with one another.
 On the other hand, some actors who portrayed cowboys promoted other values, such as the "cowboy code" of Gene Autry, that encouraged honorable behavior, respect and patriotism.
 Historian Robert K. DeArment draws a connection between the popularized Western code and the stereotypical rowdy cowboy image to that of the "subculture of violence" of drovers in Old West Texas that was influenced itself by the Southern code duello.

 Likewise, cowboys in movies were often shown fighting with American Indians.
 Most armed conflicts occurred between Native people and cavalry units of the U.S. Army.
 Relations between cowboys and Native Americans were varied but were generally unfriendly.
 Native people usually allowed cattle herds to pass through for a toll of ten cents a head but raided cattle drives and ranches in times of active white-Native conflict or food shortages.
 In the 1860s, for example, the Comanche created problems in Western Texas.
-Similar attacks also occurred with the Apache, Cheyenne and Ute Indians.
+Other examples of conflict between cowboys and Native people include the Fort Elliott incident, Godfrey Ranch raid, Pinhook Draw fight, and the Pecos War.
 Cowboys were armed against both predators and human thieves, and often used their guns to drive away people of any race who attempted to rustle cattle.

 In reality, working ranch hands past and present had very little time for anything other than the constant hard work involved in maintaining a ranch.